-Roofing including roof space Repair category 2 Notes Weathering is noted sections of the roof covering.
-There are a number of uneven and slipped roof slates.
+Roofing including roof space

+Repair category 2

+Notes Weathering is noted to sections of the roof covering.
+There are a number of slipped and uneven roof slates.
 There are signs of previous water ingress in the roof space with staining noted to sections of roofing timbers.
-Insulation within the inspected roof space does not meet current standards.
+Holed sections

+were noted to sections of sarking panels in the roof space.
+No insulation materials have been installed.
+There are valley gutters.
+These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.
 Re-fixing and renewal of roof slates will satisfy immediate repair work, however the roof is of largely original materials.
 It may be more cost effective to initiate more extensive works such as re-roofing in the short to medium term.
 A reputable roofing contractor can provide further advice.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.

 Rainwater fittings

 Repair category 2

-Notes Cast iron rainwater units are corroded to vary degrees.
+Notes Staining at gutter joints is indicative of leakage.
+Cast iron rainwater units are corroded to varying degrees.

 Main walls

 Repair category 2

-Notes External walls are affected by general ageing and weathering with worn thin render and weathered basecourses evident.
+Notes External walls are affected by general ageing and weathering with cracked render evident.
+Sections of loose pointing were noted to stonework.
+There are sections of cracked/distorted stonework.